 CURE Epilepsy funds research that has the potential to truly transform and save lives.
 The purpose of this funding opportunity is to stimulate and accelerate discovery and development of new, transformative therapies for epilepsy, moving promising, well-supported preclinical and/or clinical research closer to clinical application.
 The award is intended to support nimble development of data necessary to attract larger commercialization funding opportunities and is not intended to replace those opportunities.
-Projects based on novel biological pathways and/or highly differentiated therapeutic approaches which are likely to have a high probability of success transitioning to clinical development are strongly encouraged.
+Projects based on novel biological pathways and/or highly differentiated therapeutic approaches which are likely to have a high probability of successfully transitioning to clinical development are strongly encouraged.
 The award is not intended to fund basic research on the mechanisms underlying epilepsy.

-Projects supported by this award mechanism should advance research to clinical trial readiness through development of biomarkers, optimization of new entities based on entities with established proof-of-concept including pharmacokinetics/pharmacodynamics, safety profiles and/or improved formulations, as well as studies that advance preclinical findings to pilot clinical trials.
+Projects supported by this award mechanism should advance research to clinical trial readiness through development of biomarkers, optimization of new entities based on entities with established proof-of-concept including pharmacokinetics/pharmacodynamics, safety profiles, and/or improved formulations, as well as studies that advance preclinical findings to pilot clinical trials.
+Proof-of-concept of the entity being developed is required.
+Proposals lacking proof-of-concept data will not be evaluated.

 Prospective pilot clinical trials where limited testing of a novel intervention is needed to inform the next step in the translational research may be considered.
 Priority areas include:

-- Innovative approaches to prevent, modify and/or arrest the development of acquired epilepsy. - Development of novel approaches to prevent onset or halt progression of severe pediatric epilepsies. - New, effective treatments for the >30% of the epilepsy population who are pharmaco-resistant. - Translational or clinical research to understand and address the underlying relationships between sleep and epilepsy - New approaches, biomarkers or therapies to predict and prevent SUDEP.
+- Innovative approaches to prevent, modify and/or arrest the development of acquired epilepsy. - Development of novel approaches to prevent the onset or halt the progression of severe pediatric epilepsies. - New, effective treatments for the >30% of the epilepsy population who are pharmaco-resistant. - Translational or clinical approaches aimed at normalizing sleep disturbances or circadian rhythms to treat seizures. - New approaches, biomarkers, or therapies to predict and/or prevent SUDEP.